RedisLabs/DockerHub/hub-RedisEnterprise.md

 ![setup screen](https://raw.githubusercontent.com/RedisLabs/DockerHub/master/pictures/mac/RP-SetupScreen2.jpeg)

-* **Step-4:** Click "Next" to skip the license key screen if you don't have a license key to try the free version of the product.
+* **Step-4:** If you don't have a license key, click "Next" to skip the license key screen to try the free version of the product.
 On the next screen, set up a cluster admin email and password.

 ![setup screen](https://raw.githubusercontent.com/RedisLabs/DockerHub/master/pictures/mac/RP-SetupScreen4.jpeg)